BACKGROUND: Hoshingo Mdogo area? no ... steppes of the Ebro Valley

 an image is worth a thousand words is an old and well-known maxim which is true

-of the characters that reveal the sex and age of birds.
+that reveal the sex and age of birds.

 It is a new born project and, as you can see, still under construction: I